kazunori279/dockerfiles/fluentd-bigquery-sample/README.md

 $ bq mk -t YOUR_PROJECT_ID:bq_test.access_log ./schema.json
 ```

-- Open the Browser Tool, select your project, `bq_test` dataset and `access_log` table.
+- Reload the BigQuery Browser Tool page, select your project, `bq_test` dataset and `access_log` table.
 Confirm that the table has been created with the specified schema correctly.

 ## Creating a Google Compute Engine instance